DOUBLE HOMICIDE: Warren County Prosecutor IDs Person Of Interest

-Todd S. Warner, who has active warrants for credit card and motor vehicle theft, might be operating a silver, 2019 Kia Soul, and is considered armed and dangerous, Washington Township Police Chief Thomas J. Cicerelle said.
+Todd S. Warner, who has active warrants for credit card and motor vehicle theft, was considered armed and dangerous when police arrested him Monday, Washington Township Police Chief Thomas J. Cicerelle said.

 A criminal investigation is ongoing by the Washington Township Police Department and Warren County Prosecutors Office.
 Further